bhood4/katacoda-scenarios/tf101/provider.md

 Multiple providers can be referenced in the same project

-For more info, see [https://www.terraform.io/docs/configuration/providers.html](Provider documentation)
+For more info, see [Provider documentation](https://www.terraform.io/docs/configuration/providers.html)